bryanwills/astro-starter/README.md

 All global styles like, colors, fonts, normalize or things like mediaQuery are stored in styles folder,

-With **Emotions** We create a MediaQuery function that alows us to create mobile styling easly.
+With **Emotions** We create a MediaQuery function that allows us to create mobile styling easily.
 MediaQuery can be used with MIN & MAX OR BETWEEN - that means code will display depends on what we need to do:

 ```